zzzacL/FormulaHub/README.md

-# FormulaHub v0.11
+# FormulaHub v0.11a
 FormulaHub is a basic Python program made for me to practice my programming skills.
 Works best with monospaced fonts.
-Has not been "chmod +x"'d, sorry!!
+Be sure to "chmod +x formulahub.py" first!!

 Help List: